 Use your fingers to spread the peel over your face, avoiding the eyes.
-Let it sit until dry, about ten minutes, and then wipe it off with a cotton ball soaked with the baking soda mixture.
+Let it sit until dry, for about ten minutes and then wipe it off with a cotton ball soaked with the baking soda mixture.

 DIY chemical peel for feet: the aspirin foot peel

 Much like the BHA chemical peel, this concoction utilizes aspirin as a source of salicylic acid.
 To make the mixture, place the non-coated aspirin tablets in a bowl while you soak your feet in hot water for about 20 minutes.
 Before allowing the aspirin to completely dissolve, pour the juice of one lemon over the aspirin and mix it into a thick paste.